 A licensed gas fitter will also install hot water systems and kitchen appliances and hook them up to the pipes they’re already installed.
 Part of the procedure also includes installing valves, burners, regulators and a gas meter.

 Another important role of a licensed gas fitter is to make certain your gas installation is safe by performing periodic inspections.
-Your gas fitter can also help you select the best gas appliances for your home and instruct you on how to operate them correctly.
+Your gas fitter can also help you select the best appliances for your home and instruct you on how to operate them correctly.
 Any questions you may have can be answered by a qualified gas fitter.

 Whether it’s a residential or commercial premise or even an RV, a gas fitter is a licensed and qualified professional in the industry.
 Before allowing a gas fitter to work on your place, ensure they are fully licensed to do so.

-Does a Gas Fitter Need To Understand Building Plans?
+Do They Need To Understand Building Plans?

-It’s important for a gas fitter to be able to comprehend building plans, especially when working on new gas installations.
+It’s important for a gas fitter to be able to comprehend building plans, especially when working on new installations.
 For the installation to be done correctly, your gas fitter needs to be able to follow a house and building plan.
 This also includes the installation of hot water systems and gas appliances in the kitchen.

 What Repairs & Maintenance Are Carried Out By a Licensed Gas Fitter?